InnovativeBioresearch/steamworkswinx64-withlogs/README.md

 ## Installation

-The module includes all required files and node modules for immediate use on Windows x64.
+The module includes all required files for immediate use on Windows x64.
 No additional npm install is needed to use the module, as it includes pre-built binaries.
 The pre-built dist\win64 files (dist\win64\steam_api64.dll, dist\win64\steam_api64.lib, dist\win64\steamworksjs.win32-x64-msvc.node) ensure the module works immediately on Windows x64 without additional installations for runtime use.
 Build is also not needed.

 To install in your project: